 In the first Step Up film, Channing Tatum and Jenna Dewan come from opposite sides of the tracks.
 But they’re able to bond through dance and it’s beautiful.
 Whoever titled the French version of the film simply cut to the chase and called it “Sexy Dance.”
 That pretty much nails it!
-Don’t miss the best dance movies of all time.
+If you love Step Up, make sure you’ve also seen the best dance movies of all time.

 Yep: Grease.
 Everyone loves Olivia Newton-John as Sandy during her epic transformation in this iconic musical from 1978.
 John Travolta as Danny is the one that she wants, even though he’s a tough guy greaser.
 In 1950s slang, that means he slicks his hair back and has a bad reputation.
 But for the movie release in Argentina, the title was simply Vaseline.
 Talk about lost in translation…

 A Twin Seldom Comes Alone

 This German designation for the reboot of The Parent Trap is quite… literal.
 It was Lindsay Lohan’s first starring turn—the 1961 original starred Hayley Mills.
 The story is about twin sisters, raised apart by feuding parents, who decide to reunite the family; the twins are played by a single actress in both film versions.
 Maybe that’s why the German title-writer decided to get philosophical with this title.
 If you’re equally as much of a movie buff, you probably already memorized the best one-liners everyone wants to say over and over.